-Augsburg College offers a licensure program in secondary education.
+Augsburg University offers a licensure program in secondary education.
 It is approved by the State of Minnesota Board of Teaching and accredited by the National Council for Accreditation of Teacher Education.
 The department also works with students who want to teach in other states or countries.

 This program leads to a license qualifying holders to teach at the middle and secondary levels (grades 5-12).
 Students major in an academic subject and take a sequence of professional education courses.
 Students have advisors in both the Education Department and in the area of their academic major.